Fr8org/Fr8Core/Docs/ForDevelopers/ActivityDevelopmentBuildingDocumentation.md

 ## Adding Advisories as Popup Help

 Advisories as Popup Help represents a modeless popups with custom content that gives some explanations, warnings or more information about specified activity.
-The content that can defined into this modeless popup can be a simple text or complex html.
+The content is can defined into this modeless popup can be a simple text or complex html.

-To add an Advisory to an Activity, custom content need to be packed into Activity JSON with custom crates defined specially for advisories.
-Those crates are from AdvisoryMessages Crate Manifest type and has this specified JSON definition:
+To add an Advisory to an Activity, given custom content need to be packed into Activity JSON with custom crates defined specially for advisories.
+Those crates are from 'AdvisoryMessages Crate Manifest" type and has below specified JSON definition:
 ```javascript
 "advisories" [
     {